JPDye/Ray-Tracing-with-Rust/README.md

 # RTIOW-rust
 Rust implementation of the code found in the "Ray Tracing In One Weekend" book by Peter Shirley.

+## Next Steps
+- Change Colour and Vec3 structs for the nalgebra Vector3<f64> type.
+Will simplify code and provide performance boost.
+- Add shadows by casting shadow rays in the ray_colour function.
+- Add a BVH to improve performance.

+## Progress
 <details><summary>Chapter 13</summary>
   <p align="center">
     <img src="https://github.com/JPDye/RTIOW-rust/blob/master/img/chapter13.jpg" />